EMAIL MARKETING CONTENT WRITING TIPS

 “Writing doesn’t have to be long to be meaningful.
 I’d argue that the words we use everywhere – on our websites, on our landing pages, on our LinkedIn profiles and so on – are just as important as the words we use in places we typically think of as ‘writing.’ ”

-Email marketing is important, like really, really, important.
-A statistically significant, 66% of people will make a purchase due to an offer or message sent via email marketing, and 35% of people will decide whether or not to open that email based on the subject line.
+Email marketing content writing is important, like really, really, important.
+A statistically significant, 66% of people will make a purchase due to an offer or message sent via email marketing content writing, and 35% of people will decide whether or not to open that email based on the subject line.

 How frustrating, to write a beautiful email that you’re sure will be a hit with its readers with a great offer or important information inside, only to find that you don’t have any readers because your subject line stinks.